-The similarity engine implements a comparison algorithm to measure the similarity between dance performances modelled using movement features, i.e., numerical descriptors of the evolution of movement properties and qualities over time.
+The similarity engine can measure the similarity between dance performances modelled using movement features, i.e., numerical descriptors of the evolution of movement properties and qualities over time.
 Once a recording of interest (query) is identified in the library, it allows to search for similar motion sequences in relation to a range of user-defined criteria.
-In the derived similarity search web-based application, the user should first (1) select a 5s excerpt from the query segment and (2) fill in a weighted template specifying (a) the features to take in consideration and, for each one, (b) a 0 to 1 value representing its relevance in the estimation of global similarity.
+In the derived similarity search web-based application, the user should first (1) select a 5s excerpt from the query segment and (2) specify (a) the features to take in consideration and, for each one, (b) a 0 to 1 value representing its relevance in the estimation of global similarity.
 The algorithm then assigns to each recording in the database a value indicating its similarity to the query and builds a global ranking, returning a list of recordings sorted according to their similarity value.
 The user can watch the query and the output segments simultaneously to visualise the comparison.

 Movement sketching tool

-The tool allows to record one’s movement through low-cost sensors (e.g., xOSC, Notch), analyse it in relation to a selection of expressive movement qualities of choice and search for similar movements through the similarity engine.
-In this way, the tool compares the user’s movements with those of professional dancers stored in the library, and makes query results available in standard or VR-based visualisations.
-Additionally, sonification techniques can be used to generate a sonification of the performed and retrieved movements.
+The tool allows the user to record one’s movement through low-cost sensors (e.g., xOSC, Notch), analyse it in relation to a selection of expressive movement qualities of choice and search for similar movements through the similarity engine.
+In this way, the tool compares the user’s movements with those of professional dancers stored in the library, and makes query results available in standard or VR-based visualisations, or also audible through sonification.

 Real-time mobile movement search application